-To find out the bail status or condition of release on any inmate that is currently incarcerated in the Cape May County Correctional Center, call the Sheriff's Correctional Division Jail Records at 609-465-1233.
+To find out the bail status or condition of release on any inmate that is currently incarcerated in the Cape May County Correctional Center, View the Currently Incarcerated Inmates page of this website.
+This website is updated once, daily.
+If the person you are looking for is not listed then call the Sheriff's Correctional Division Jail Records at (609) 465-1233 for more information.

 If you are having an issue at or with your school district, please contact the schools principal first, then the schools superintendent.
 If this is issue is unable to be resolved the problem must be presented to the school board at their monthly meeting.
 If this issue is still unresolved, please contact our office at 609-465-1281